 How to get the best price on a Brazilian cherry flooring

-BuildDirect and Flooring Select appear to be some of the best places to buy the Brazilian cherry flooring from.
+BuildDirect appears to be one of the best places to buy the Brazilian cherry flooring from.
 Besides the best prices, their customer friendly policies make buying from them a pleasure.